Why You Shouldn’t Set Traps for Burglars

 1 18 why-you-shouldn’t-set-traps-for-burglars Desktop

-Perhaps the most important reason to avoid an attempt to trap a burglar is the fact that it is illegal.
-A booby trap may be defined as any concealed or camouflaged device designed to cause bodily injury when triggered by any action of a person making contact with the device.
-This term includes guns, ammunition, or explosive devices attached to trip wires or other triggering mechanisms, sharpened stakes, nails, spikes, electrical devices, lines or wires with hooks attached, and devices for the production of toxic fumes or gases.
+The primary and perhaps most important reason to avoid an attempt to trap a burglar is the fact that it is illegal.
+A booby trap may be defined as any concealed or camouflaged device that is designed to cause bodily injury or harm when triggered by any action of a person contacting the device or trap.
+This term includes guns, ammunition, or explosive devices attached to trip wires or other triggering mechanisms, sharpened stakes, nails, spikes, electrical devices, lines or wires with hooks attached, and devices to produce toxic fumes or gases.

 While it’s a commonly held belief that you can act in self-defense if an intruder enters your home, if you aren’t careful, you may find yourself facing legal action.
-In essence, if you set-up such a trap to protect your property from intruders, you will be liable for any injury or death even to an unwanted intruder such as a burglar.
+For example, if you create a trap to protect your property from intruders, you will be liable for any injury or death even to an unwanted intruder such as a burglar.
+Even if you don’t think what you have designed to keep people out is dangerous, if an intruder is injured or harmed because of a seemingly harmless booby trap, you will be at risk of being held responsible for any damage it might cause.

 How to Scare Off Burglars without Harming Them